SQL-Academy/en.sql-academy/course/module-3/subquery-with-several-column/article.md

 And then, using this table, we limit all bookings only to those where the pair of values `room_id` and `price` can be found in the subquery table.

-This same solution could be executed without comparison by multiple columns, but it would be more verbose:
+The same solution can be applied without the need for comparison across multiple columns, although it would be less concise:

 ```sql
 SELECT Reservations.* FROM Reservations